thomvaill/log4brains/README.md

 ## 🤔 What is an ADR and why should you use them

 The term ADR become popular in 2011 with Michael Nygard's article: [documenting architecture decisions](https://cognitect.com/blog/2011/11/15/documenting-architecture-decisions).
-He aimed at reconciling Agile methods with software documentation by creating a very concise template to record functional or non-functional "architecturally significant" decisions, in a lightweight format like markdown.
+He aimed to reconcile Agile methods with software documentation by creating a very concise template to record functional or non-functional "architecturally significant" decisions in a lightweight format like markdown.
 The original template had only a few parts:

 - **Title**: Which sums up the solved problem and its solution
-- **Context**: Probably the most important part, which describes "the forces at play, including technological, political, social, and project local"
+- **Context**: Probably the essential part, which describes "the forces at play, including technological, political, social, and project local"
 - **Decision**
 - **Status**: Proposed, accepted, deprecated, superseded...
 - **Consequences**: The positive and negative ones for the future of the project

 Today, there are other ADR templates like [Y-Statements](https://medium.com/olzzio/y-statements-10eb07b5a177), or [MADR](https://adr.github.io/madr/), which is the default one that is configured in Log4brains.
-Anyway, be believe that there is no template that suits everyone's needs.
+Anyway, we believe that no template suits everyone's needs.
 You should adapt it according to your own situation.

 As you can guess from the template above, an ADR is immutable.
 Only its status can change.
 Thanks to this, your documentation is never out-of-date!
 Yes, an ADR can be deprecated or superseded by another one, but it was at least true one day!